Who's Covered to Drive Your Car?

 • Temporary vehicles: Any car used as a temporary replacement (including a rental car) if your car is being repaired or is inoperable.

-Does your insurance cover you if you borrow a car?
+Does my insurance cover me if I borrow a car?

 The short answer is: Yes, in most instances.